Writing for The AP

 Please write your article in a conversational style and in first person.

-Always spell out an acronym the first time you use it; add the abbreviation in parentheses (even if you think everyone should know that UPU stands for Universal Postal Union).
+Always spell out an acronym the first time you use it and add the abbreviation in parentheses (even if you think everyone should know that UPU stands for Universal Postal Union).

 Illustrations and Captions

-Do not place figure references in the text as “Figure 1, Figure 2,” etc. Text should give a description of the item but should not refer to it by figure number.
+Identify figure references in the text as “Figure 1, Figure 2,” or something similar with a description of the item.

-Don’t forget to double-check your catalogue reference numbers, no matter which catalogue you are using, and especially if the stamp pictured is a variation.
+Include a catalog reference number whenever possible.
+Don’t forget to double-check your catalog reference numbers, no matter which catalog you are using, and especially if the stamp pictured is a variation.
+If using the Scott catalog, the format used in the AP is “Canada Scott 390” or “U.S. Scott 15,” unless the country is specified elsewhere.

-While we prefer scans of the original stamps and covers to be illustrated in the magazine, high quality color photocopies usually reproduce well for COVERS ONLY, if the material is placed on a dark background.
+Scans of the original stamps and covers to be illustrated in the magazine are preferred, but high quality color photocopies for COVERS ONLY will be accepted, if the material is placed on a dark background.
 DO NOT photocopy or scan items while they are in their protective coverings or mounted on album pages.

 Digital File Information

 Scanning vs digital photographs.
-Scanning produces much better imates of stamps and covers.
+Scanning produces much better images of stamps and covers.

-Scan each philatelic items individually.
-Remove your philatelic material from their protective covering — mounts, glassines, mylar sleeves, etc. Scanning your items inside a protective covering produces blurry images and sometimes may add a pattern to your image.
+Scan each philatelic item individually.
+Remove your philatelic material from its protective covering — mounts, glassines, mylar sleeves, etc. Scanning your items inside a protective covering produces blurry images, discoloration, or may add a pattern to your image.

 Do not worry about straightening, cropping, or color correcting your images.
 We handle all of those procedures during preparation for layout.

 Scanning stamps.
-The United States Postal Service and other postal agencies require that we illustrate stamps at 150% higher or 75% lower than the original size of the stamp.
-Scan your stamp illustrations at 600 dpi and 100% of their original size.
-Scan your covers at 75% of their original size and 300 dpi.
-If you do not own a computer or scanner, Kinkos, Staples, or Office Depot will scan your items for you.
+The United States Postal Service and other postal agencies require that we illustrate stamps at 130% higher or 70% lower than the original size of the stamp.
+Scan your stamp illustrations at 600 dpi.
+Scan your covers at 300 dpi or higher.
+If you do not own a scanner, Fed-Ex, Staples, or Office Depot will scan your items for you.

 If you have to scan an item that has already been printed — a photo from a book, a postcard, a photocopy, etc. — rotate your item about 45 degrees on your scanner.
 This may help to diminish the moire effect — no guarantees.

-We do NOT accept images from the Internet or files that were created for a website, because they are usually 72 ppi which results in poor quality reproductions.
+We do NOT accept images from the Internet or files that were created for a website, because they are usually 72 dpi which results in poor quality reproductions.
+Some exceptions may apply.

-Changing the resolution of the image after the scan may cause your image to lose sharpness especially if you are trying go from 72 dpi to 300 dpi.
+Changing the resolution of the image after the scan may cause your image to lose sharpness especially if you are trying to go from 72 dpi to 300 dpi.
 The image will become pixelated or look like Legos.
 A converted 72 dpi scan may look all right on your computer screen, but it will not work for us.
-Such images will be detected by printer are rejected.
+Such images, when detected by the printer, are rejected.

-If you are creating a pdf file to send, make sure to select "Press Quality" from the drop down list of options.
+If you are creating a pdf file to send images, make sure to select "Press Quality" from the drop down list of options.
 Please do not select "Standard."

 File Formats We Accept